 | Docker | Production on-prem deployments | Run the Guard Proxy container in your own environment. |

-| Local (pip) | Development and testing | pip install veriswarm-guard-proxy and run locally. |
+| Local (pip) | Development and testing | Install locally via pip (coming soon) and run directly on the agent host. |

 Cloud-hosted is the easiest path.
 See Getting started below.